unexpectedjs/unexpected-check/documentation/index.md

 * `generators` (default []): an array of generators used to generate the example data.
 * `maxIterations` (default 300): the number of iterations that the subject function it ran when no errors occur.
+You can control the default for this option by setting the environment variable `UNEXPECTED_CHECK_MAX_ITERATIONS` or setting the query parameter `maxiterations` in the browser.
 * `maxErrorIterations` (default 1000): the number of iterations unexpected-check can use to find a better error when an error occurs.
 * `maxErrors` (default 20): the number of found errors before stopping the input